jebissey/MyClub/README.md

 - Update records in Settings table.

 ## How to fix

-If you have this : "Error : could not find driverFatal error in file .../app/helpers/database/Database.php at line 38", you must add "extension=pdo_sqlite.so" in your php.ini
+- If you have this : "Error : could not find driverFatal error in file .../app/helpers/database/Database.php at line 38", you must add "extension=pdo_sqlite.so" in your php.ini
+- If you have this : "Internal error: Class "IntlDateFormatter" not found", you must add "extension=intl" in your php.ini